What are house parties?

 - Inspire volunteers to commit to getting involved.

 - Find a host location for your event.
-Possibilities include: a volunteer’s house, a local coffee shop, or the local library.
+Possibilities include a volunteer’s house, a local coffee shop, the local library, or an online platform like Zoom.

 - Confirm the date, time, and location with your host.